PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-There is, however, a potential caveat that technically-inclined readers may have considered: how do the objects gain knowledge of the specific events they are listening for?
+There is, however, a question that technically-inclined readers may have considered: how do listeners gain knowledge of the specific events they are waiting for?
 There are a number of reasonable ways to provide event information to eager listeners, each with its own strengths and weaknesses.
 Objects of certain types may be dynamically found and listened to, references to event broadcasting objects may be manually provided, events may be static members of their classes, and so on.
 Ultimately, however, a listener does need some way to know what events it is listening for.
 </p>

 <p>
 Additionally, events require careful consideration of the lifecycles of involved objects and their listening patterns.
-If used wantonly, events can prohibit garbage collection from functioning at full efficiency and can introduce difficult to dissect memory leaks.
-Events can, as a worst case, also lead to null exceptions if they are carelessly fired or listened to without ensuring they exist and have listeners.
+If used wantonly, events can prohibit garbage collection from functioning at full efficiency by preserving otherwise useless data and can introduce difficult to dissect memory leaks and null exceptions by hiding references to non-existent objects and events.
 </p>

 <p>
 Thankfully, ScriptableObjects can help to mitigate these potential weaknesses.
 ScriptableObjects are, just like any other object, capable of possessing and firing events.
-Furthermore, they are, as mentioned previously, exempt from the standard lifecycle and scene restrictions of standard Unity GameObjects.
+They are also, as mentioned previously, exempt from the standard lifecycle and scene restrictions of standard Unity GameObjects.
 These factors allow them to be utilized as "channels" for events.
 </p>

 <p>
  An EventChannel is a ScriptableObject that contains an event that may be publicly listened to as well as a public function for firing that event.
-Due to its nature as an asset as opposed to a GameObject instance in a scene, it does not need to "exist" in a scene to be referenced and used by objects in any scene.
+Due to its nature as an asset, as opposed to a GameObject instance in a scene, it does not need to "exist" in a scene to be referenced and used by objects in any scene.
 Any object that wishes to send a message along a channel can be given a reference to the desired channel and call its public firing function when in need of sending a message.
 Similarly, objects that want to listen for events along a channel can be given the channel reference without it being tied to any specific set of scene objects.
 </p>

 <p>
 Utilizing ScriptableObjects like this, it is possible to create an event-driven system where objects do not need to be concerned with who may be sending or listening to events or whether anyone is even utilizing a given event channel.
-This decreases the burden placed on listeners to acquire event information while also removing the actual event launching code from objects that wish to communicate, allowing for easier decoration or modification of event functions.
+This decreases the burden placed on listeners to acquire event information while also removing the actual event launching code from broadcasters, allowing for easier decoration or modification of event functions.
 </p>

 <p>